stealthBS/demo1-repo/README.md

+- - check serial no.
+- - check with date in video and date in title
 - - check video's last i.e. is it ending properly on time
-  - check with date in video and date in title
-  - check serial no.

   - lastly. . . . check clean and logout and ready. . . .

 -----